adtzlr/contique/README.md

 As the name implies, a **Step** tries to find the extended unknowns for the next step forward of the equilibrium state.
 For each Cycle, the initial control component has to be evaluated first (see comment below).
 The additional control equation is evaluated with this initial control component.
 The generated extended equilibrium equations in terms of the extended unknows are now solved with the help of a root method (Newton-Rhapson *Iterations*).
 The solution of the root method `dy` is further normalized as `dy/dymax` and the final control component is evaluated as `j = |j| sign((dy/dymax)[|j|])` with `|j| = argmax(|dy/dymax|)`.
 If the control component changed, another Cycle is performed with the initial control component being now the final control component of the last cycle.
 This Cycle-loop is repeated until the control component does not change anymore.

+> **Note**
-A note on the pre-evaluation of the initial control component of a **Step**: This is performed by the linear solution of the extended equilibrium equations.
+> Pre-evaluation of the initial control component of a **Step**: This is performed by the linear solution of the extended equilibrium equations.
 It is equal to the result of the first *Iteration* of the Newton-Rhapson root method.

 ## Example
 A given set of equilibrium equations in terms of `x` and `lpf` (a.k.a. load-proportionality-factor) should be solved by numeric continuation of a given initial solution.